deathblade666/actual-helpers/README.md

 #### What this repo does
 The below actions are done once a day.

-1. update to the latest upstream actual-helpers source.
+1. Update to the latest upstream actual-helpers source.
-2. clone and compile the latest actual-api node package
+2. Clone the Actual Budge repo and compile the latest actual-api node package
-3. inject the compiled actual-api package into the docker image for use
+3. Inject the compiled actual-api package into the docker image for use
-4. build and publish a docker image
+4. Build and publish a docker image

 # Actual Budget Helper Scripts